iamsiriil/sc_musicengine/README.md

 * Contains only the letters d, m, P, M, A
 * No consecutive numbers without type descriptor
 * No consecutive letters without numbers
-* Numbers are prefixed by valid descriptor, given the degree they represent
+* Numbers are prefixed with a valid descriptor, given the degree they represent

 ## Class Diagram